Dynamics of magnetoviscous warped discs around compact objects: Inclusion of a star-hosted magnetic field

 where $\delta \bv = (\delta v_x, 0, \delta v_z )$.
 Expanding its components and using $ \bnabla \cdot \mathbf{b} = 0 $,

 The first two expressions can be integrated in time and provides us with solutions for $b_x, b_z$ which can be subsequently inserted in the previous equations of motion:

 The same procedure is not possible for $b_y$ unless we are prepared to increase the differential order of the equations of motion.
-In order to avoid the overcomplication of what is supposed to be a toy model, we remove all $b_y$ terms by setting $B_y =0$ \cite[i.e. we assume a \emph{purely vertical} background magnetic field; see][for a discussion]{cel25}.
+In order to avoid the overcomplication of what is supposed to be a toy model, we remove all $b_y$ terms by setting $B_y =0$ (i.e. we assume a \emph{purely vertical} background magnetic field; see Ref.~\cite{cel25} for a discussion).

 The resulting equations of motion are